jamie-allen/effective_actors/preso/presentation.md

 * Actor systems can be overwhelmed by "storms" of messages flying about
 * Do not pass generic messages that apply to many actors, be specific
 * Dampen actor messages if the exact same message is being handled repeatedly within a certain timeframe
+* Tune your dispatchers and mailboxes
+	* Back-off policies
+	* Queue sizes

 !SLIDE transition=blindY
 # RULE
 .notes Being general about actor interations will hurt you.
-Be as granular as you possibly can be.
+Be as granular with your messages and exceptions as you possibly can be.

 Be Specific in Your Intent

 !SLIDE transition=blindY
 # Name Your Actors

+* Allows for external configuration
+* Allows for lookup
 * Better semantic logging
-* Allows for lookup

 !SLIDE transition=blindY
 # Create Specialized Messages

-* Helps avoid event storms
+* Non-specific messages about general events are dangerous
+	* Example: "AccountsUpdated"
+* Can result in "event storms" as all actors react to them
+* Use specific messages forwarded to actors for handling
-* ...
+	* Example "AccountDeviceAdded(acctNum, deviceNum)"

 !SLIDE transition=blindY
 # Create Specialized Exceptions